TIBCOSoftware/lmi-streambase-adapter/README.md

-# LMI ULDP output adapter for Streambase
+# LMI Adapter for TIBCO StreamBase®
-LMI Adapter for TIBCO StreamBase® - is an open-source adapter using which users can send StreamBase events to TIBCO LogLogic® Log Management Intelligence (LMI).
+LMI Adapter for TIBCO StreamBase® is an open-source adapter that can send StreamBase® events to TIBCO LogLogic® Log Management Intelligence (LMI).

-## Pre-requisites
+## Prerequisites
-You need to have LMI 6.2.1 or later, you will need the ULDP Java package located on the supplemental disk (lmi-uldp-client-api-6.x.y.jar and lmi-uldp-client-api-6.x.y.pom)
-You need maven and Java installed to build the artifacts from sources.
+You need to have LogLogic® LMI 6.2.1 or later, as well as the ULDP Java package located on the supplemental disk (lmi-uldp-client-api-6.x.y.jar and lmi-uldp-client-api-6.x.y.pom).
+You will also need Apache Maven and Java installed to build the artifacts from sources.

-## Howto build the uldp-client-api artifact from the sources
+## How to build the uldp-client-api artifact from the sources
-First you need to manually install the uldp-client-api artifact in your maven repository.
+First, you need to manually install the uldp-client-api artifact in your Maven repository.
 ```
 mvn install:install-file -Dfile= <path to the zip file>/lmi-uldp-client-api-6.2.1.jar -DpomFile <path to the zip file>/lmi-uldp-client-api-6.2.1.pom
 ```
-You may have to change the version referenced in the POM file for this artifact to the version you have (in the file, 6.2.1) Then use  ```mvn clean install``` to build the artifact (uldp-output-1.0.0-SNAPSHOT.jar in the target directory) The POM file corresponding to the artifact is the POM file at the root, you can copy it as uldp-output-1.0.0-SNAPSHOT.pom for the following.
+You may have to change the version referenced in the POM file for this artifact to the version you have (in the file, 6.2.1) Then use  ```mvn clean install``` to build the artifact (uldp-output-1.0.0-SNAPSHOT.jar in the target directory) The POM file corresponding to the artifact is the POM file at the root, you can copy it as uldp-output-1.0.0-SNAPSHOT.pom.

 ## Usage with StreamBase 10.x

-### Step 1: install manually a Maven artifact
+### Step 1: manually install a Maven artifact
-First you need to manually install the uldp-client-api and uldp-output artifacts in your maven repository.
+First, you need to manually install the uldp-client-api and uldp-output artifacts in your Maven repository.

-2 options there...
+There are 2 options to do this:

-#### Option 1: Using StreamBase Studio
+#### Option 1: Using TIBCO StreamBase® Studio
 run/ run-configuration

 Select “maven build”